 Cross revealed: Good Friday to emphasize Jesus bearing the Cross on that day

-In covering the cross during the height of Lent, attention is centered on the Passion and death of Christ.
+In covering the cross and other religious images during the height of Lent, attention is centered on the Passion and death of Christ.
 This is why the only images NOT to be covered are the Stations of the Cross.

 This year, I intend to bring this tradition into my own home.
 During the 40 days of Lent, we read our Lenten books, contemplate on the Stations of the Cross, and gear up for Easter Sunday.
 Just as the Church simplifies the sanctuary in these last days of Lent in order to focus on the penitential aspect of the season, we can also simplify our homes in creative ways.